daniel-dev2/ZombieCity/README.md

 ## Installation

-In order to run CityRiot your computer needs to have [Python](https://www.python.org/) installed.
+In order to run Zombie City your computer needs to have [Python](https://www.python.org/) installed.
 Be sure to check "Add Python to PATH" in order for the game to work properly.

 After installing python, or if you've already had installed it, open your command prompt and run the following: